roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-08.md

  The feeling at that moment was so powerful.
 It was awesome finally getting my Daddy to fuck me -- although I needed Crystal's help to do it.
 I loved having Jack for a boyfriend, it really made me feel amazing with a successful, rich adult stud introducing me as his girlfriend.
 I loved feeling like a feminine slut, meeting hot strangers and fucking their big dicks just for the fun of it.
 But now, a bitch in the "in" crowd at school had come to me, begging to join one of our orgies, so she could fuck multiple adult dicks too.
 I'll be your best friend, you can come to my secret parties too, Debi kept promising me.
 It all sounded phony, until I told her, if you want to come, bring a girlfriend with you.
 I didn't think she'd do it.
 But she did, she wanted to badly, she brought me a gift.
 Who was in the "in" crowd now?

  "Daddy," I giggled, turning around to watch my father thrusting his penis into my cousin's vagina, "guess what, at the orgy on Saturday, that girl Debi is going to come -- and she's bringing a girl friend, some other hot blonde."
-Report_Story #4